capsule-org/starter-templates/README.md

 ### General

 - Each template is independent and can be used as a standalone starter
-- Templates provide essential Capsule integration setup
+- Templates provide essential Para integration setup
 - Build upon these templates for your specific use case

 ### Framework Specific

 - React Native requires additional native setup steps
-- Web frameworks include Capsule Modal integration
+- Web frameworks include Para Modal integration
 - Some frameworks require specific plugins or preprocessors
 - SSR considerations for Next.js and Nuxt 3